In Memory Of

 -

-A founding member of Spark Plug Theatre Collective, Alex has been the Technical Director of the theatre since the company's debut show, FUTURA, in 2023.
+A founding member of Spark Plug Theatre Collective, Alex (he/him) has been the Technical Director of the theatre since the company's debut show, FUTURA, in 2023.
 He holds degrees in both psychology and environmental design and was inspired to put his architectural design creativity to good use designing sets for Westside theatres over the past 10 years.
 By day, he works for a youth day treatment center.